 If you’re not testing, you’re guessing!

-- A soil analysis report, which tells you the levels of each nutrient in your soil.
+- A soil analysis report from A&L Western Laboratories, which tells you the levels of each nutrient in your soil.

-- A write-up interpreting your results which will help you see whether each nutrient is high, low, and what the optimal ranges are for each nutrient.
+- You will receive a write-up from Thurston Conservation District interpreting your results which will help you see whether each nutrient is high, low, and what the optimal ranges are for each nutrient.

-- Recommendations for what to apply, how much, and when based on the crop you are growing and general recommendations for our area (organic or conventional, based on preference).
+- Recommendations from Thurston Conservation District for how to amend your soil.
+These recommendations include what to apply, how much, and when based on the crop you are growing and general recommendations for our area (organic or conventional, based on preference).

 Our recommendations follow land grant university guidelines and research that has been done for specific crop needs.

 Basic Soil Test- $15.00 (plus shipping)

 A Basic Soil Test is recommended if you have a garden, pasture, hay field, lawn, or are establishing a new annual crop.
 This test includes: